 Shedding can be attributed to the hair growth cycle which revolves around four key stages.
-Anagen (the growing phase), catagen (the transition phase), telogen (the resting phase) and exogen (the shedding phase).
+Anagen (the growing phase), catagen (the transition phase), telogen (the resting phase), and exogen (the shedding phase).
 After the shedding stage, the hair follicle goes back into the growing phase, completing the cycle.
 When the number of strands in the telogen phase increases and the number of hairs in the anagen stage decreases, this is what leads to thinner-looking hair.

-If you’re experiencing thinning hair, there are number of reasons why it may be happening.
+If you’re experiencing thinning hair, there are a number of reasons why it may be happening.
 There’s no universal answer to why your hair might appear to be thinning.
 Below are three top reasons why people experience thinning hair:

-1. Age & genetics
+Age & Genetics

 Both your age and genetics can determine how your hair cycle functions and, as such, can affect the anagen and exogen phases which will lead to hair loss.
 According to Peter, “It’s common that the anagen (growing) phase in your hair cycle will decrease in length over time, so the hair may become weaker and thinner after each cycle as you get older.”

 If your hair is shedding or breaking easily, you may want to look into your current hair care routine.
 How you towel-dry, brush, or style your locks can all make a difference to your overall hair health.
 So be gentle with your locks.
 After washing, blot hair softly with a micro-fiber towel to absorb moisture from your hair without damaging the strands.
 A keratin treatment for damaged hair may be able to help you repair your strands!